Like Peter, Paul and Mary our bags are packed and we’re ready to GO to our ultimate destination… a bright mind for life!

 No doubt, it’s overwhelming and the only way I’m dealing with it is by taking one step at a time and keeping the final destination always in sight… a bright mind for life!

 NOTE: this website is not endorsed by Dr Bredesen and is not intended for medical diagnosis or prescription.
-If you already have symptoms of memory loss visit MPI Cognition for professional help.
+If you already have symptoms of memory loss visit MPI Cognition (now AHNP) for professional help.
 You alone are responsible for your health.